curcioe/curcioe.github.io/noto1.md

 **Project description**: Modeling the developing *D. rerio* notochord cells as a liquid foam, we investigated how changing surface tension ratios caused changes in morphometry.

-### MATLAB code for initial geometries and links to paper and detailed descriptions found in the following repository:
+### MATLAB code for initial geometries and links to descriptions found in the following repository:
 [https://github.com/curcioe/SE-initial-noto](https://github.com/curcioe/SE-initial-noto)

 ### Link to the paper: